 WarrantyNot specified

-Why we recommend it: The Weddell Duo is the only shower filter pairing NSF 177 certification with independently verified PFAS reduction.
+Why we recommend it: The Weddell Duo is the only filter on this list certified by NSF International itself to NSF/ANSI 177 — the standard’s namesake certifier — and it pairs that with independently verified PFAS reduction, a combination none of the other picks match.
+That’s why it takes the top spot on a site that ranks certification first: it carries a maintained, audited cert from the most recognized name in the field, not just a one-time lab result.
 If you’ve read our PFAS guide, you know PFAS is showing up everywhere.
 Weddell published third-party test reports showing 99% PFAS reduction for 5,000 gallons and 96% microplastic reduction.
 The dual-cartridge design lets you see filter condition through transparent housings.
 Featured in Good Housekeeping and WIRED.

-Best for: Anyone in an area with known PFAS contamination who wants shower filtration that goes beyond just chlorine.
+Best for: Most municipal-water households — and especially anyone in an area with known PFAS contamination who wants shower filtration that goes beyond just chlorine.
 Check your local water quality — here’s how to test your water.

 Where it breaks:

 • The 8,000-gallon capacity is lower than competing filters in this price range.
-The Aquasana and WaterChef both hit 10,000 gallons.
+The WaterChef and Aquasana both hit 10,000 gallons.
 For a two-person household showering daily, you’re looking at replacement every 4 months, not 6.
 At $27 per replacement cartridge set, that’s roughly $80/year in cartridges.

 • The inline design means it sits between your shower arm and showerhead — it adds about 3 inches of length.
 In tight shower stalls with low-mount shower arms, that can push your showerhead awkwardly close to the wall.
 Measure before you buy.